There are plenty of things to do in Bologna to warrant spending a long weekend here. This is the capital of Northern Italy’s Emilia Romagna region.

 There are numerous medieval settlements and cultural sites right on Bologna’s doorstep.
 The day trips from Bologna detailed below can easily be reached by public transport, or by renting a car in Italy.

 Agriturismo is a popular vacation pastime in Italy.
-The intention is for travellers to get back to nature by opting to stay on farms, or in country homes in rural locations.
+The intention is for travellers to get back to nature by opting to stay on farms, or in country homes.
 This a perfect way to escape the hustle and bustle of modern living.

 Head to the Pastel-Coloured Medieval Town of Brisighella